rte-antares-rpackage/js-client-tmpl/README.md

 Testing, using continuous integration and getting code coverage is somehow difficult in general but when you write a library that can only be tested in a browser, it is especially painful!
 It took us days to figure out how to do this correctly and we hope this repository will help some people save time and energy.

+Our framework is largely inspired from [this blog post](https://blog.engineyard.com/2015/measuring-clientside-javascript-test-coverage-with-istanbul).

 ## Create a new library
 We assume you have a working installation of `node` and `npm`.